Previous Page Cover Page Food Products List Fish List Next Page

 Albumin(Albumen)

-Source: It is usually derived from egg whites but may also be from
+Source: It is usually derived from egg whites

-blood.
-Used as an emulsifier in
+Used as an emulsifier in foods.

 Lard